Kremlin Wall Necropolis: Mausoleum, 1924–1961

 Vladimir Lenin died of a stroke on 21 January 1924.
 While his body lay in state in the Pillar Hall of the House of the Unions, the Politburo discussed ways to preserve it, initially for forty days, despite objections from his widow and siblings.
-Joseph Stalin gave instructions to install a vault for Lenin's embalmed remains inside the Kremlin wall, and on 27 January, Lenin's casket was deposited in a temporary wooden vault built in a single day.
-The first proper Mausoleum was built of wood in March–July 1924 and officially opened on August 1 (foreign visitors were allowed inside on August 3).
-The contest to design and build a new, permanent, Mausoleum was announced in April 1926; construction of Alexey Shchusev's winning design began in July 1929 and was completed in sixteen months.
+Joseph Stalin gave instructions to install a vault for Lenin's embalmed remains inside the Kremlin Wall.
+On 27 January, Lenin's casket was deposited in a temporary wooden vault, built in a single day.

+The first proper Mausoleum was built of wood in March–July 1924 and officially opened on August 1.
+Foreign visitors were allowed inside on August 3.
+In April 1926, a contest to design and build a new permanent Mausoleum was announced.
+In July 1929, construction of Alexey Shchusev's winning design began and was completed in sixteen months.
 The Mausoleum has since functioned as a government reviewing stand during public parades.

 The glass sarcophagus of Lenin's tomb was twice vandalized by visitors, in 1959 and 1969, leading to installation of a bulletproof glass shell.
 It was bombed twice, in 1963, when the terrorist was the sole victim, and in 1973, when an explosion killed the terrorist and two bystanders.

 The Russian Orthodox Church Outside of Russia has petitioned Russia to dismantle the cult of personality and bury Lenin's body, seeking to "rid Red Square of the remains of the main persecutor and executioner of the 20th century," although the Russian Orthodox Church demurs.

 As of 2025, Lenin's body remains in the Mausoleum, excluding the period of evacuation to Tyumen during 1941–1945.

 Stalin's body

-Two days after Joseph Stalin's death, the Politburo decreed that his remains would be placed on display in the Mausoleum; it officially reopened in November 1953 with Lenin and Stalin side by side.
-Another plan decreed in March 1953, but never implemented, called for construction of a Pantheon in which the bodies of Lenin and Stalin would be eventually relocated.
-Eight years later, following the de-Stalinization of the Khrushchev Thaw, removal of Stalin's body from the Mausoleum was unanimously sanctioned by the 22nd Congress of the Communist Party.
+Two days after Joseph Stalin's death, the Politburo decreed that his remains be placed on display in the Mausoleum.
+In November 1953, it officially reopened with Lenin and Stalin side by side.
+A March 1953 plan, never implemented, called for the construction of a Pantheon in which the bodies of Lenin and Stalin would be eventually relocated.

+In 1961, following the de-Stalinization of the Khrushchev Thaw, removal of Stalin's body from the Mausoleum was unanimously sanctioned by the 22nd Congress of the Communist Party.
 On 31 October 1961, the Mausoleum was quickly covered with plywood.
-Red Square itself was closed as a matter of routine, in preparation for the 7 November parade.
-Stalin's remains were quickly re-interred in a deep grave, lined with concrete blocks, behind the Mausoleum; the ceremony was attended only by the state commission led by Nikolay Shvernik.
-Harold Skilling, who visited the Mausoleum in November of the same year, noted that "everyone was so curious to see the new grave of Stalin...
+Red Square was closed as a matter of routine, in preparation for the 7 November parade.
+Stalin's remains were quickly re-interred in a deep grave, lined with concrete blocks, behind the Mausoleum.
+The ceremony was attended only by the state commission led by Nikolay Shvernik.

+Harold Skilling, who visited the Mausoleum in November 1961, noted that "everyone was so curious to see the new grave of Stalin...
 Unlike others, his [grave] was not yet graced by a bust and was marked only by a tablet with the name I.V.
 Stalin and dates of birth and death".
 The existing tomb of Stalin carved by Nikolai Tomsky was installed in June 1970.